 Now most hotels don’t want to limit their guests too much, but you certainly want to ensure they aren’t engaging in illegal activity if you can help it.

-This really depends on what size internet pipe you have coming in & how many client devices are likely to be using it at any one-time.
+This really depends on what size internet pipe you have coming in and how many client devices are likely to be using it at any one-time.

-What manufacturer & model of access points do you have (or need)?
+What manufacturer and model of access points do you have or need?
 Is it enterprise grade equipment?
-It should be, as depending on the design you could have 30-40 devices (in room) connected to a single WiFi Access Point(AP).
-Restaurant, meeting rooms & conference areas are usually even higher.
+It should be, as depending on the design you could have 30-40 devices connected to a single wifi access point (AP).
+Restaurant, meeting rooms and conference areas are usually even higher.

 Now, you may have covered all the above but are still receiving guest complaints.

 There are a number of usual suspects at this point:

 - You’ve ran out of IP addresses – the subnet isn’t large enough or the Dynamics Host Configuration Protocol (DHCP) lease time is too long.
 Usually both.